Summary Statistics in R

 FAQS about Statistical Models in R

-1. How statistical models are specified in R Language?
+1. How are statistical models specified in R Language?

-2. How linear regression is performed in R language using the formula?
+2. How is linear regression performed in R language using the formula?

-3. How linear regression can be performed without intercept in r?
+3. How can linear regression be performed without intercept in R?

-4. How polynomial regression can be performed in R?
+4. How can polynomial regression be performed in R?

 5. Write about the ~ operator in R.